JamesMaroney/dropbox-js/README.md

 # dropbox-apiv2
-Javascript implementation of Dropbox APIv2 using Dropbox REST api
+Javascript implementation of Dropbox APIv2 using Dropbox REST api.

-This implementation follows the API documentation found at: https://www.dropbox.com/developers/documentation/http/documentation
+This implementation directly follows the official Dropbox API documentation found at: https://www.dropbox.com/developers/documentation/http/documentation. <br />
+It is simply a wrapper around XMLHttpRequest that adjusts the request and response handling to account for variances in the Dropbox API (like different API endpoint URLs, expected requeset headers, etc.) and exposes a consistent javascript API to make the requests.

+**Though the entire Dropbox API is accessible, only a subset has been exercised through this tool.
+Please report any bugs and I will do what I can to resolve them quickly.**

 ## Usage
 ```